wwanxh/homebridge-tuya-web/.github/ISSUE_TEMPLATE/bug_report.md

 I am not able to solve all your problems and entertain all your feature requests, part of this is because I don't actually own a lot of tuya devices.
 A lot of the work I do is based on documentations and how some devices are supposed to work.
 Who could have guessed, not all devices behave as they should.

-So once more thank you for opening an issue, almost all issues here improve the usability of this plugin!
-If this plugin does help you and you have some money to spare please consider donating.
-Find the donate button here: https://github.com/milo526/homebridge-tuya-web you can either donate monthly through a subscription or make a one-time-donation trough the bunq.me link.
 -->

 **Describe the bug**